 Prerequisites: Prior knowledge of international law is expected, and admission is with the permission of the instructor: A prior course in some area of public international law, U.S. foreign relations law, or U.S. national security law is required.

-The seminar is open to upper level JD and LLM students who satisfy the prerequisites.
-To apply for admission, students should send to Khamla Pradaxay (email@example.com) their (1) current CV; (2) current transcript with their grades for last semester included if possible; and (3) a statement of their interest in the class, including any relevant information that we should know about them that may not appear in (1) & (2).
+Admission: The seminar is open to upper level JD and LLM students who satisfy the prerequisites.
+To apply for admission, students should send to Tricia Philip-Rao (firstname.lastname@example.org) their (1) current CV; (2) current transcript with their grades for the most recent semester included if possible; and (3) a statement of their interest in the class, including any relevant information that may not appear in (1) & (2).
 Continuing JDs, transfer students, and LLMs who have not yet applied should submit their application materials as soon as possible.
 Applicants who are waitlisted or who have not yet been admitted will be notified about admission decisions during the Add/Drop period.
-Attendance at the first class on September 3 is mandatory for all registered students and for all students who wish to be considered for admission to in the seminar.
+Attendance at the first class session is mandatory for all registered students and for all students who wish to be admitted to the seminar.